Monochromish/Kalopsia-Bot/README.md

 ## Came across any bugs?
 Found typos?
 Or facing difficulties in self hosting?

-Feel free to open an issue on this repository.
-You can also contact me on Discord: [Monochromish](https://discord.com/users/500315184510795819)!
+Feel free to open an issue on this repository!

 ## Notice & Credits